-Your first step should be setting SMART goals.
+Your first step to becoming a freelance writer would be setting SMART goals.
 Goals are important because they help you stay on course and measure your progress.
 So, why do you want to become a freelance writer?
 Do you want to do it part-time or full-time?
 How much do you aim to be making in a month?
 Asking yourself these questions and jotting down their answers will give you perspective.

 The second thing you want to do is learn about freelance writing.
 That means reading everything from professionals on the subject.

-Some of the questions that you should seek answers for include:
+Some of the questions that you should seek answers to include:

 If there is a piece of text somewhere (usually online these days) the odds are that a freelance writer was hired to write it.

 Absolutely, freelance writing is sustainable.
 If you have great writing skills and the expertise to attract high-paying clients, you can make a very good income.

 Rates of pay vary and can be paid in different currencies, usually by PayPal.
 At first, you may have to lower your expectations to just a few cents a word at the lowest rate.
 Some publications will pay more, and there are pieces for which you can be very well paid; but, these tend to be serious, in-depth research articles, for which you’ll need a lot of time writing.